 - These practices are based on ideas that people need particular kinds of bodies to be “normal” or to prevent bullying and stigmatisation.
 They are also based on ideas that people with one kind of body will grow up to have one kind of identity.

 - There is no strong evidence that surgery can prevent bullying or stigmatisation, and make “normal” bodies.
 People with all kinds of bodies grow up to have all different kinds of identities.

 What is Homophobia, Biphobia and Transphobia?

-There are several common words to describe the fear, hatred, discomfort or mistrust people have toward the LGBTIQA+ community:
+There are several common words to describe the fear, hatred, discomfort or mistrust people have toward LGBTIQ+ communities:

 Homophobia: Means discrimination towards people who identify as Gay, Lesbian or Homoromantic Asexual.